 Protocol for Athletics Participation

-Alma College REQUIRES each student athlete to have a PRIMARY insurance policy that covers intercollegiate athletics.
+Alma College REQUIRES each student-athlete to have a PRIMARY insurance policy that covers intercollegiate athletics.
 Alma College provides only SECONDARY COVERAGE for athletics injuries.
 If you do not have a primary insurance policy through your parents, you must purchase a primary insurance policy individually.
 When doing so make sure that it covers intercollegiate athletics.
-If you need assistance in purchasing an insurance plan, please call Brett Knight at (989) 463-7288 or the Director for student insurance plans Ann Lambrecht at (989) 463-7225.
+If you need assistance in purchasing an insurance plan, please call Brad Smith at (989) 463-7288 or the Director for student insurance plans Ann Lambrecht at (989) 463-7225.

 Fall sports: July 27, 2018